vk16102001/Mini-Projects/README.md

 # Mini project 03 -
 ## Exploring the Data Sets of Hotel  bookings

+Objectives-
+- Understanding concepts of exploratory data analysis.
+- Tools and commandsrequired for exploratory data analysis

 Conclusion:
 - According to given data, two types of hotels categories preferred by customers are "City Hotel" and "Resort Hotel".